-The Library is public, open to readers and visitors from Monday to Friday from 10 am to 6 pm.
-It is closed from 1 to 15 August; exceptional closing days may be posted in the reading room and on the website.
+The Library is public, open to readers and visitors from Monday to Saturday from 10 am to 6 pm.
+It is closed from 1 to 15 August; exceptional closing days may be announced in the reading room and on the website.
 Access to the library is subject to presentation of identification or a reader's card.

 Any person wanting to use the services provided by the Library must have a valid reader's card.

 Individual visits (up to 5 people) are permitted during opening hours, in silence, following a recommended itinerary.
 Visitors should wear a badge issued by the reception desk of the Institut de France, upon presentation of an identity document.

 Registration of readers is done at the library, during opening hours, by the duty librarian, on presentation of an original identity document (passport, national ID card, driver's licence, short- or long-term residency permit) and parental permission for minors under 16.
 Original proof of identity (no photocopy nor electronic copy) is asked to readers who wants to read heritage materials.
 An information form is completed at the first registration, and updated at each subsequent registration; an identification photo is taken.
 The personal data collected are computer processed for internal use only.
 In accordance with the General Data Protection Regulation (GDPR), readers have a right of access and rectification of their personal data.

 The reader may choose between:

-- a temporary pass, valid for five consecutive working days, free of charge, not renewable within the same year, or
+- a 5-days card, valid for five consecutive working days, free of charge, not renewable within the same year, or

 - an annual card, costing € 15.